ImranHuhn/AzureIntro/README.md

 <h2>Virtual Networks Section</h2>

-<p><b>Description: </b>The "Virtual Networks" section in Azure is like setting up a private playground for your computer programs.
+<b>Description: </b>The "Virtual Networks" section in Azure is like setting up a private playground for your computer programs.
 Imagine having a fenced-off area where only your friends can come to play; that's what a virtual network does for your applications.
 It lets you connect different parts of your projects, like virtual machines and databases, securely so they can communicate with each other.
 You can control who gets to join this network and how they can interact.
-This setup helps keep your information safe and makes sure everything works smoothly together.</p>
+This setup helps keep your information safe and makes sure everything works smoothly together.

-<p><b>Goal: </b> Familiarize ourselves with “Virtual networks”.</p>
+<b>Goal: </b> Familiarize ourselves with “Virtual networks”.

-- <p>How do we navigate to “Virtual networks”?</p>
+- How do we navigate to “Virtual networks”?
-- <p>How to identify if we are in “Virtual networks”?</p>
+- How to identify if we are in “Virtual networks”?
-- <p>What buttons does “Virtual networks” contain?</p>
+- What buttons does “Virtual networks” contain?
-- <p>What sections exist in “Virtual networks”?</p>
+- What sections exist in “Virtual networks”?

 ![03_virtualnetwork](https://github.com/ImranHuhn/AzureIntro/assets/52342912/278f905b-f3d2-4df0-a4c8-88d9ed8bea33)